 |Synagogues, prayer houses and others||Cemeteries||Sites of martyrdom||Judaica in museums||Andere|

 |Province:||zachodniopomorskie / inne (before 1939)|

 |Community:||Biały Bór / Baldenburg (before 1939)|

 Biały Bór is located in the south-eastern part of former Koszalińskie Voivodship on Charzykowska Plain upon Biała River, between Lake Łobez and Lake Bielsko.

-Biały Bór (Baldenburg) is located 30 kilometers to the north-east of Szczecinek (Neustettin).
-There are not many records concerning the Jews living in the area.
-Nevertheless, it is known that in the town there was a small Jewish community, which possessed a modest synagogue.
-The building was based on half-timbered construction and was situated near the mill.
+Biały Bór (Baldenburg) is located around 30 kilometres to the north-east of Szczecinek (Neustettin).
+There is very little information concerning Jews living in the area.
+Nevertheless, it is known that town did have a small Jewish community which possessed a modest synagogue.
+The building was a semi-timber construction and was situated near the mill.

-The earliest historical mention of Biały Bór dates back to the end of the 13th century and states the foundation of a parish by Mściwoj, Duke of Gdańsk.
-Since the beginning of the 14th century it was under the rule of the Teutonic Order.
+The earliest historical mention of Biały Bór dates back to the end of the 13th century and states the foundation of a parish by Mściwoj, the Duke of Gdańsk.
+Since the beginning of the 14th centurythe town was under the rule of the Teutonic Order.
 In 1382 Biały Bór was granted Kulm law city rights by the Order confirmed by the Grand Master Konrad Zöllner von Rotenstein in 1395.

 After the World War I Biały Bór was included within a new German border province of Posen-West Prussia.
 During World War II, in the battle of the city of 1945, Biały Bór was a part of the mighty fortifications of Pomeranian Line.
 The city was captured on February 26, 1945; over 80% of the buildings in Biały Bór were destroyed.

-In 2004 Biały Bór had a population of 2137 permanent residents with population density amounting to 167,5 persons per sq kilometer.
+In 2004, 2137 permanent residents lived in Stary Bór with population density amounting to 167,5 peeople per sq kilometer.